emontzkajnl/livability/wp-content/plugins/pixelyoursite/readme.txt

 == Description ==
 **PixelYourSite Free Version: Complete Tracking Solution for the Meta Pixel, Google Analytics 4, and Google Tag Manager.**

 Easily integrate Meta Pixel with full Conversion API support, Google Analytics 4, and Google Tag Manager into your WordPress site.
 Plus, use our simple Head and Footer script option to add any custom script you need for advanced tracking and optimization.
 The Pinterest Tag can be implemented via this [paid add-on](https://www.pixelyoursite.com/pinterest-tag).
-Similar paid add-on for the [Bing tag](https://www.pixelyoursite.com/plugins/pixelyoursite-professional/bing-tag-add-on)
+Similar paid add-ons for the [Bing tag](https://www.pixelyoursite.com/plugins/pixelyoursite-professional/bing-tag-add-on) and for the [Reddit Pixel](https://www.pixelyoursite.com/plugins/pixelyoursite-professional/reddit-wordpress-plugin).

 **Free training:**